furbrain/tingbot-gui/docs/dialogs.rst

 Dialog windows are modal - this means that only the specified window is active while it is open This is particularly useful for alert boxes and also pop-up menus

-.. py:class:: ModalWindow(xy=None, size=None, align="center", style=None, \
+.. py:class:: Dialog(xy=None, size=None, align="center", style=None, \
                           buttons=None, message="", cancellable=True, callback=None)

     Base: :class:`Container`

-    ModalWindow is a base class you can use to create your own dialogs.
+    Dialog is a base class you can use to create your own dialogs.
 You will need to override the draw method.
 Call close to make the dialog disappear

     :param xy: position that the dialog will be drawn